nadi-hameza/rsschool-cv/cv.md

 - Interaction with various departments of the company (sales, purchases, IT), the implementation of their tasks, making corrections to the site.
 - Development of templates for product descriptions, the catalog structure.
 - Current reporting, work with Excel.
 Working with large amounts of data.
-- Implementation of external software into the work of the department (project).
+- Implementation of external software into the work of the department.
 Work on mini-projects inside the department.
----

 ### Specialist in working with customers
 **LIFE:)**